Trustpilot

 The simple answer to this question is, yes absolutely!

 It is important to bear in mind however that this may not be like other holidays that you have taken.
-Remember that you are volunteering, and this means that you will be put to work!
+Remember that you are volunteering, and this means that you are expected to get involved with the work!
 This sort of holiday is a world away from sun loungers and cocktails, with our volunteers often heading home tired but immensely satisfied.
-If you think that you will need a bit of relaxing time on your trip too, do make sure to factor this in when your time on the project is complete.
+If you think that you will need a bit of relaxation time on your trip too, do make sure to factor this in when your time on the project is complete.

 You should visit your doctor or travel nurse to find out what vaccinations you will need.
 Your routine vaccinations will need to be up to date; hepatitis A and Typhoid are likely.
 You should follow your doctor’s advice.